 Culturing is one of the fundamental steps in microbiology.
 The plate count technique is a standard culturing method to enumerate viable bacteria.
 However, many bacterial cells could enter a distinct state called the viable but non-culturable (VBNC) state.
-The term “viable but nonculturable bacteria” or “not immediately culturable” describes cells that cannot normally be cultured.
-In most cases, the non-spore-forming bacteria are in a survival state (e.g., resting, dormancy, quiescence, or debilitation) with the active metabolic pathways, but the organisms are not growing.
+The term “viable but nonculturable” or “not immediately culturable” describes cells that cannot normally be cultured.
+In most cases, the non-spore-forming bacteria are in a survival state (e.g., resting, dormancy, quiescence, or debilitation) with the metabolic pathways still being active, but the organisms are not growing.

-According to the latest definition, Viable but non-culturable cells are considered viable and potentially replicative.
-However, the current methods used for resuscitation lack knowledge.
-With special media or certain supplements, it has been demonstrated that there are possibilities to recover them.
-VBNC bacteria have been often exposed to conditions like heating, drying, setting under high osmotic pressure (high salt content), or contact with inhibiting chemicals resulting in sensitive cells or sub-lethally damaged cells.
-This could be by the loss of some ribosomes, damaged enzymes, cell membranes, and other problems causing malfunctions in cells.
+According to the latest definition, VBNC cells are regarded as viable and potentially replicative, but the methods required for resuscitation are beyond our current knowledge.
+With special media or with certain supplements it has been shown to recover them.
+VBNC bacteria have often undergone a treatment like heating, drying, setting under high osmotic pressure (high salt content), or contact with inhibiting chemicals.
+The treatment resulted in sensitive cells or sub-lethally damaged cells, which can be caused by the loss of some ribosomes, damaged enzymes, cell membranes, and other problems causing malfunctions in cells.

-In recent years many species of Vibrio cholerae, E. coli, Campylobacter jejuni, Salmonella spp., Listeria monocytenenes, and Yersinia enterocolitica have been reported to be viable but non-culturable (VBNC) state1-10.
-It is important to note that bacteria that enter the VBNC state may become culturable again, and thus this state may be reversibly called “resuscitation” to describe the recovery of non-culturable cells.
-It was found that resuscitation can be mediated by a physical stimulus like temperature upshift and different kinds of chemical stimuli, including gas mixtures, amino acids, rich media, Supplements, etc. Additions of supplements to the re-enriched or enriched media have enabled to improve the recovery of many VBNC cells.
+In recent years many species of Vibrio cholerae, E. coli, Campylobacter jejuni, Salmonella spp., Listeria monocytenenes, and Yersinia enterocolitica have been reported to be viable but non-culturable (VBNC) state.
+[1-10] It is important to note that bacteria that enter the VBNC state may become culturable again, and thus this state may be reversibly called “resuscitation” to describe the recovery of non-culturable cells.
+It was found that resuscitation can be mediated by a physical stimulus like temperature upshift and different kinds of chemical stimuli, including gas mixtures, amino acids, rich media, Supplements, etc. The addition of supplements to the re-enriched or enriched media has enabled to improvement of the recovery of many VBNC cells.

 Structure of Ferrioxamine E